alexcrist/climbing-tick-list/README.md

 # Climbing Tick List

-> A record of the most memorable and classic climbs that I've done or want to do
+> A record of the most classic climbs that I want to climb or have already climbed

 https://alexcrist.github.io/climbing-tick-list/